 A centralized log strategy has become an essential component in the administration of today’s complex IT environments.
 Since log management data is central to the analysis of securing IT enterprise services, understanding operational performance of IT infrastructure and applications, and key to meeting data privacy regulations, it is critical that organizations understand the positives and negatives associated with the market-leading vendors.

 Although Graylog is not as well-known as some in the market, we have a number of advantages over our better-known competitors.
-Graylog has considerably faster analysis speeds, provides a more robust and easier-to-use analysis platform, offers simpler administration and infrastructure management, and costs less than the alternatives in the market.
+Graylog has considerably faster analysis speeds, lower management overhead, simplified query writing and dashboard creation, and petabyte-level scaling with an elegant design of only three components.

 This paper examines the critical criteria to consider when evaluating tools for managing your data.
 There are compelling reasons why Graylog is the best choice for log management and analysis, regardless of your event and data collection stack, technologies, and configurations.

 Analysts are being inundated with the amount of log data from all of the connected devices, sensors, systems, and applications in their environments.
 Their work days are full as they address threats from multiple attack vectors.
-Analysts must be able to move quickly as they hunt for and address issues.
-However, the current leading tool is not built for today’s threat hunters who need to aggregate and search across multiple data sets with multiple parameters from a single screen.
+Analysts must be able to do what the current leading tool is not built to do: analyze data without having a complete plan prior to searching and reveal more information as they go to explore data further and find the right answers.

-Splunk’s interface is designed around the presentation of a single topic per screen.
-The Splunk app drives how users discover and explore data.
-If the user wants to explore multiple topics and manipulate the presentation of the data being explored, then multiple screens and apps are required.
+The Graylog interface is designed around custom dashboards that visualize a variety of metrics and trends on a single page, where Splunk drives how users discover and explore data.
+If the user wants to explore multiple topics and manipulate the presentation of the data being explored in Splunk, then multiple screens and apps are required.

 If users want to merge or use complex data manipulation, they must drop into Splunk’s query language.
 The argument is that you can find anything you’re looking for since the language is flexible and can perform a number of transformations on your data.
 However, this approach requires such precision in a search that the user must know exactly what is being looked for prior to creating the query.
 But this is the very opposite of what you need when looking for threats—if you already knew the answers, you wouldn’t be searching for what might be out of place.